 4.02 The Mayor and City Manager shall confer regularly regarding the agenda for Council meetings, after which the Mayor shall determine the agenda.
 Upon concurrence that a meeting may become unduly lengthy due to the content and/or number of items on an agenda, the Mayor may divide the agenda and defer items to the following regular meeting, or call a special meeting.

 4.03 Special meetings are governed by the Revised Charter, Article III, Section 3.06(b).

 4.04 Members shall be present during all regular and special meetings.
-Excused absences shall be granted by the Council when a member is ill, when the member is in quarantine or otherwise acting pursuant to a health care provider’s recommendation, there is sickness or death in a member’s family, when a member is absent from the City, when job requirements demand immediate attention, or on special leave.
+Excused absences shall be granted by motion of Council when a member is ill, when the member is in quarantine or otherwise acting pursuant to a health care provider’s recommendation, there is sickness or death in a member’s family, when a member is absent from the City, when job requirements demand immediate attention, or on special leave.
 If possible, the member shall notify both the Mayor and the Clerk of Council of an absence in advance of the meeting the member will miss.

 5. COUNCIL MEETING AGENDA

 5.02 Any person may request that a matter of business be placed on the agenda provided sufficient notice is provided either to the Mayor, City Manager or the Clerk of Council.
-All proposed agenda items must be delivered to the Clerk of Council prior to 10:00 a.m. on the Thursday preceding the meeting.
+All proposed agenda items must be delivered to the Clerk of Council seven days in advance of the meeting.

 5.03 It is the responsibility of the Clerk to prepare and deliver the agenda and all supporting documentation under the general supervision and direction of the Mayor and the City Manager.
 All members of the City organization and members of the public are encouraged to cooperate with the Clerk in making the agenda complete and accurate.
 While nothing herein will prevent the introduction of new business not listed on the agenda, Council may require additional time to study any item not included on the agenda.